heinemannj/rpi-control/README.md

 # rpi-control
-Raspberry PI appliance for FHEMAn unified framework for house automation
+Raspberry PI appliance for FHEM
+An unified framework for house automation